plone/training/docs/plone-deployment/setup.md

 :   A recent version is preferred. macOS users should have [Homebrew](https://brew.sh/) installed.

 Windows
-:   Consider using [WSL2 with Ubuntu](https://documentation.ubuntu.com/wsl/en/latest/), though it’s not officially tested for this training.
+:   Consider using [WSL2 with Ubuntu](https://documentation.ubuntu.com/wsl/en/latest/), though it's not officially tested for this training.

 ### 2. Code Editor

-Choose a code editor you’re comfortable with, such as VSCode, PyCharm, Sublime, VI, or Emacs.
+Choose a code editor you're comfortable with, such as VSCode, PyCharm, Sublime, VI, or Emacs.

 ### 3. Python